 The Fringe Treatment

 I have recently seen a few social media posts about treatments that have given rise to a great deal of concern.
 I thought it worth writing this post to give context.
-The posts relate to a type of treatment which is being made out to be very different to normal orthodontics but will help jaw joint problems and sleep disorders.
-They site any kind of retraction as a cause of breathing problems, when very often retraction still forms part of what they do anyway.
+The posts relate to a type of treatment which is being made out to be very different to normal orthodontics but will help with jaw joint problems and sleep disorders.
+They cite any kind of retraction as a cause of breathing problems when very often retraction still forms part of what they do anyway.

 Firstly to make a distinction between normal orthodontics and another type of orthodontics is inherently misleading because there are a huge variety of treatment types.
-These treatments are provided by specialist orthodontists and dentists around the world and include non extraction and extraction treatments, as well as arch development and functional appliance treatments.
+These treatments are provided by specialist orthodontists and dentists around the world and include non-extraction and extraction treatments, as well as arch development and functional appliance treatments.
 There are interceptive treatments that we use to help the development of the bite, some of which include braces and others which don’t.
 A specialist orthodontist has spent three years looking at all of the evidence to form their own view of what is safe, what is not and what may be pushing the boundaries a little too far.

-Fear Doubt and Uncertainty
+Fear, Doubt and Uncertainty

 My concern is when someone posts about some kind of mysterious treatment but frames the discussion around fear doubt and uncertainty, that normal treatment is damaging but their treatment is great.
 I think that to make such comments, one should be very sure of the research base for such claims.
 Often these claims are made by people who have not looked at the research appropriately, ie the research which has already been done but more importantly are happy to charge a significant fee for a treatment which has very little in the way of evidence from randomised controlled trials or systematic reviews of the research which has been done.